Executive Director, Euthanasia Prevention Coalition

 Not Dead Yet, under Diane's leadership, was the most effective organization in preventing the spread of assisted suicide in America.

-Not Dead Yet were incredibly successful during the Massachusetts assisted suicide voter initiative in 2012, Diane worked with John Kelly to establish Second Thoughts Connecticut as the disabilitity rights voice - voting NO on question 2.
+Not Dead Yet were incredibly successful in helping defeat the Massachusetts assisted suicide voter initiative in 2012.
+Diane worked with John Kelly to establish Second Thoughts Connecticut as the disabilitity rights voice - voting NO on question 2.
 This decision was a decisive factor in the defeat of the assisted suicide voter initiative in 2012.

 Diane and Not Dead Yet continued to organize protests.
 One of the more memorable protests was the one at the World Federation of Right to Die Societies Conference in Chicago in September 2014.
 Not Dead Yet organized an effective protest of the Me Before You disability snuff film and a protest against the Colorado assisted suicide bill.